eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 # Conclusion

-- apply the AAA pattern to structure the test and check only one aspect of the code per test case
+- apply the AAA pattern to structure the test and check only one state transition per test case (all side effects of that transition must be checked, though)
 - don't test previously tested behavior
 - use the ZOMBIES principle to find sensible test cases
-- meaningful names for the tests to indicate what the test is supposed to do
+- meaningful names for the tests to indicate what the test is supposed to do and the expected outcome, like `...IsSuccessful`, `...Fails`, `...ResultsIn...`, `...LeadsTo...`, etc.
 - name the test object `sut` to make it clear what object is tested
 - don't use magic numbers
 - instantiate objects on the stack or use smart pointers for large objects and avoid manual memory management with new/delete